joshmu/vscode-create-relative-file/README.md

 > `newFolder/newFolder2`

+Add multiple files under specified path (emmet style):

+> `../newFolder/newFile1.js+newFile2.js+newFile3.js`

 Relative path will default to current workspace when there is no active document.

 If files or folders exist they will not be overwritten.

-## Roadmap

-Add multiple files under specified path (emmet style):

-> `../newFolder/newFile1.js+newFile2.js+newFile3.js`

 ### If you enjoy this plugin go smack a ⭐️ on it @ [Github](https://github.com/joshmu/vscode-create-relative-file)